Welcome to the breathtaking world of Costa Rica’s underwater wonders!

 To get to “Isla del Coco” it is necessary to take a boat, which normally leaves from Puntarenas.
 There are also some private tours that you can hire and that leave two or three times a month to the island.

-Getting to the island can be a tedious journey, due to the swell, strong currents and winds.
+Getting to Cocos Island National Park can be a tedious journey, due to the swell, strong currents and winds.
 It takes approximately 36 hours to arrive and 32 hours to return.
 It is advisable to take pills for sea sick and be very patient.

 But the reward of reaching the island is unmatched.
 If you ever saw the movie Jurassic Park, you will understand why Sorna Island took its inspiration from Cocos Island.